edenb-dev/Ez-Timers/README.md

 ```

-*In this example the foo function will run every 0.5 seconds*
+*In this example the foo function will run every 0.5 seconds.*